Wieworki/AaxisTest/README.md

 This Symfony app is being developed on Symfony 6.0.2 The toker authentication is done with the bundle https://symfony.com/bundles/LexikJWTAuthenticationBundle/current/index.html

+Disclaimer:
+The evaluation criteria "Customer Information Display: Evaluate your ability to present information clearly and efficiently in the user interface, ensuring a smooth user experience" was dismissed on the development of this API, after consulting with the evaluation team.
+No frontend functionalities should be evaluated on this application.

 ## System requirements

 PHP Version: 8.0.28 | Download link https://www.php.net/releases/